tinyos/tinyos-main/apps/tests/tkn154/beacon-enabled/TestIndirect/README.txt

 Criteria for a successful test:

-Both nodes should simultaneously toggle (only) the second LED, about once every half second.
+Both nodes should toggle the LED1 in unison, about once every half second.
+The coordinator should also toggle LED2 with the same frequency.

 Tools: NONE